shanmuga-priyaa/COFFEE-WEBSITE/README.md

 Copy code
 git clone https://github.com/shanmuga-priyaa/COFFEE-WEBSITE.git
 Open index.html in your browser to view the website.

 📚 Future Enhancements
 Add a menu or pricing section.
 Include a blog or newsletter subscription feature.
 Add animations or effects to enhance user interaction.

 👩‍💻 Author
-Shanmuga Priyaa - Frontend Developer from India.
+Shanmuga Priyaa - Frontend Developer .